cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

 {{< /gsHighlight >}}

 In this example, get_secret is used for completing several of the host node's properties, as well as an operation input.
-In addition, it used twice in the concatenated `webserver_url` output.
+In addition, it is used twice in the concatenated `webserver_url` output.

 # *get_input*